AllenDowney/ElementsOfDataScience/README.md

 ### Notebook 2

-**Times and places**: The first second notebook show how to represent times, dates, and locations in Python, and uses the GeoPandas library to plot points on a map.
+**Times and places**: This notebook shows how to represent times, dates, and locations in Python, and uses the GeoPandas library to plot points on a map.

 * [Click here to read Notebook 2 on NBViewer](https://nbviewer.jupyter.org/github/AllenDowney/ElementsOfDataScience/blob/master/times.ipynb)